 What’s better than butter?
 Or sugary treats?
 It’s hard to say no to some of our favorite foods, especially for the long-haul.
 You likely have a good idea of what foods you shouldn’t be eating in excess (donuts, ice cream, chocolate bars, candy etc.).
-They’re all the obvious “evils” when it comes to shedding weight and losing that stubborn belly fat.
+They’re all the obvious “evils” when it comes to getting in shape.

-But there are some “fatty” or “unexpected” foods that are amazing for burning fat.
+But there are some “unexpected” foods that are amazing for increasing metabolism.
 This is where low carb diets come into play.
 With a diet such as LCHF (low carb high fat), you are incorporating healthy fats into your diet rather than high-calorie fats.

 But there are also some foods you must avoid that are considered “healthy fats”.

 Avoid These "Healthy" Foods To Get In Shape